Australian GovernmentStudy Australia

 Qualification: Bachelor Degree (Honours)

-Course structure: The Bachelor of Computer Systems Engineering (Honours) is a four year program, students are required to complete 320 units, which are comprised of: 260 units of Core courses 20 units of Computer Systems Directed Courses 40 units of Elective Courses
+Course structure: The Bachelor of Computer Systems Engineering (Honours) is a four year program, students are required to complete 320 units, which are comprised of: 270 units of Core courses 20 units of Computer Systems Courses from the course list 30 units of Elective Courses 0-unit compulsory Industrial Experience